-The pantry was begun in 2012 under the supervision of the Ven.
+The pantry was started in 2012 under the supervision of the Ven.
 Carolyn Bolton, deacon of St. Paul’s and Alameda Country senior resource director for Episcopal Senior Resources.
-A collaborative project of St. Paul’s Church, Episcopal Senior Resources and the Alameda Country Food Bank, it serves about 60 to 80 individuals each week.
+A collaborative project of St. Paul’s Church, Episcopal Senior Resources and the Alameda Country Food Bank, it serves 60 to 80 individuals each week.

 The pantry is staffed mostly by volunteers from St. Paul’s Church.
 Much of the food is purchased from the Alameda County Food Bank with funds from Episcopal Senior Communities, donations and grants from the Alameda Deanery and St. Paul’s Episcopal School.
-The pantry is always happy to accept non-perishable foods and financial donations
+The pantry is always happy to accept non-perishable foods and financial donations.

-Item of the Month
+Item of the month